aws-samples/bobs-used-bookstore-sample/README.md

 1. Select **Create user**

+1. Select the **Send an email invitation** option.
+Be sure to enter a real email address later!
+Alternatively, you can leave this option at "do not email" and set a temporary password yourself later on the form.

 1. Complete the User name and Email address fields.
 You can also mark the email as verified for this sample.
-You can set a password yourself, or have a temporary password generated which you will be prompted to change on login.
+Whether you auto-generate the password (and have it emailed), or set a temporary password, you will be asked to change it on first login to the admin application.

-    **Note:** As the password will be auto-generated and mailed to the user, **be sure to use a real email address to which you have access**!
+    **Note:** For auto-generated passwords, be sure to set the options to have it emailed to you and **be sure to use a real email address to which you have access**!

     ![Set user details](./media/cognito-admin-user.png)